 The large screen display is perfect for graphic novels and mixed media, although it will all be displayed in grayscale, not colour.

-The other advantage is it doesn't try to be a browser.
-It simply delivers anything you have been looking at in a browser (in Chrome) to your ReMarkable 2 in an appropriate format.
+The other advantage is it doesn't try to be a web browser.
+It simply delivers anything you've been looking at in Google Chrome to your ReMarkable 2 in an appropriate format.
 You can keep all your files or web pages saved to the cloud and read them either online or download them to the device for offline reading.

-Keyboard performance is impressive for an e-ink device, with fast response times, although not quite as quick as a smart device such as a tablet or laptop.
+Keyboard performance is impressive for an e-ink device, with fast response times, although not quite as quick as a smart device like a tablet or laptop.
 The language options are good but there is no non-Latin alphabet so you won't find support for Asian script or characters.

-While there is no backlighting, it works perfectly well in office and home environments and is very easy to read in full sunlight, something you could never say about a normal tablet.
+While there's no backlighting, it works perfectly well in office and home environments and is very easy to read in full sunlight, something you could never say about a regular tablet.

-But what really makes the ReMarkable 2 so... well, remarkable, is the stylus, which allows you to scribble notes, mark up pages and make comments, with instant updates on shared documents.
+But what really makes the ReMarkable 2 so... well, remarkable, is the stylus.
+It allows you to scribble notes, mark up pages and make comments, with instant updates on shared documents.

 The ability to share a mixture of PDF and epub documents between the ReMarkable 2, a laptop and a colour tablet is great for marking up documents.

-The stylus we used for the test was the basic option, but still very pleasant to use, with a true draught pencil feel – tilting the pen delivers broader lines and pressure can thicken the stroke, just like a real pencil.
-The nibs do actually wear down over time and you can buy replacement nibs.
+The stylus we used for our test was the basic option, but still very pleasant to use, with a true draft pencil feel – tilting the pen delivers broader lines and pressure can thicken the stroke, just like a real pencil.
+The nibs do actually wear down over time but you can buy replacements.

-While it doesn't really cut it as an e-reader, it does so much more in other creative and collaborative areas and would be a great addition to the design or artistic workers toolkit.
+So while the ReMarkable 2 still doesn't really cut it as a stand alone e-reader, it does so much more in other creative and collaborative areas and would be a great addition to the design or artistic worker's toolkit.